Q: I'm quite an advanced player, and I've taken many quartet courses before. Will "Basically Quartets" be too easy for me?

 Certainly.
 Again, the course is based on

-the string quartet genre, but will certainly be relevant to
+the string quartet genre but will certainly be relevant to

 quartets too, outside your group's rehearsal and coaching sessions.